JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 Factors that can impact the cost of patient stay include:

-Patient severity of condition
+1. Patient severity of condition
-Age
+2. Age
-Size of hospital
+3. Size of hospital
-Procedure and type of equipment used.
+4. Procedure and type of equipment used.

 We'll be exploring which hospitals stand out with the highest cost and LOS relative to the state average and which hospitals stand out as the biggest outliers overall.
 We'll also explore to see if a larger surgical program size impacts LOS and Cost and we'll perform a root cause analysis to find out what factors influence LOS and Cost the most.

 The average cost per discharge and the average LOS vary per hospital facility.
-So I have to create two metrics to quantify the relative difference between each hospital vs the overall state average.
+So I created two metrics to quantify the relative difference between each hospital vs the overall state average.

 I created two measures to compute overall state averages, one for Average cost per discharge and another for average LOS days and labelled the measures with ALL at the end of the name.